 At John Marshall Bank we are committed to being a helpful resource to our clients, especially in the uncertain times we all find ourselves in.
-As of today, the Bank has identified several lending solutions to small businesses in the DC Metro Area who may be adversely affected by the Coronavirus (COVID-19) outbreak.
+As of today, the Bank has identified several lending solutions and resources to small businesses in the DC Metro Area who may be adversely affected by the Coronavirus (COVID-19) outbreak.

 Small Business Administration – Economic Injury Disaster Loans